-Under The Patronage And Attendance Of Sheikh Rashid Bin Hamdan Bin Rashid Al Maktoum 25Th Edition Of The Gulf Engineering Forum Kicks Off In Dubai

-(MENAFN- Dubai PR Network) Under the patronage and attendance of Sheikh Rashid bin Hamdan bin Rashid Al Maktoum 25th edition of the Gulf Engineering Forum kicks off in Dubai
+Under the patronage and attendance of Sheikh Rashid bin Hamdan bin Rashid Al Maktoum 25th edition of the Gulf Engineering Forum kicks off in Dubai

-Dubai, UAE, 07 February 2024: Under the patronage and attendance of Sheikh Rashid bin Hamdan bin Rashid Al Maktoum, the Supreme President of the Hamdan bin Rashid Al Maktoum Foundation for Medical and Educational Sciences, the 25th edition of the Gulf Engineering Forum and its accompanying exhibition kicked off today, Wednesday, under the theme 'Smart Engineering for Sustainable Future', with the participation of more than 500 participants, to discuss various topics related to future trends in the engineering sector and its role in enhancing the global sustainability system.
+(MENAFN- Strategic) Dubai, UAE, 07 February 2024: Under the patronage and attendance of Sheikh Rashid bin Hamdan bin Rashid Al Maktoum, the Supreme President of the Hamdan bin Rashid Al Maktoum Foundation for Medical and Educational Sciences, the 25th edition of the Gulf Engineering Forum and its accompanying exhibition kicked off today, Wednesday, under the theme "Smart Engineering for Sustainable Future", with the participation of more than 500 participants, to discuss various topics related to future trends in the engineering sector and its role in enhancing the global sustainability system.

 The hosting of the event in the UAE coincides with the announcement by His Highness Sheikh Mohamed bin Zayed Al Nahyan, the President of the UAE, of the year 2024 as an extension of the 2023 Year of Sustainability, reflecting the UAE's commitment to adopting sustainable practices and innovative solutions to address key issues and challenges in the engineering field.